svg-sprite/svg-sprite/README.md

 Crafting a sprite with *svg-sprite* typically follows these steps:

-1. You [create an instance of the SVGSpriter](docs/api.md#svgspriter-config-) class, passing it a main configuration object.
+1. You [create an instance of the SVGSpriter](docs/api.md#svgspriter-config-), passing a main configuration object to the constructor.
 2. You [register a couple of SVG source files](docs/api.md#svgspriteraddfile--name-svg-) for processing.
 3. You [trigger the compilation process](docs/api.md#svgspritercompile-config--callback-) and receive the generated files (sprite, CSS, example documents etc.) .